FIFA Men's World Ranking: Analysis of model properties

-As a consequence, the total number of points slowly grows over time, which is known as the ranking inflation.
-As an example, between June 4, 2018 and March 31, 2022, there were 3,444 FIFA-recognized games, and the initial total value of points equal to 254,680 was increased by 2,099 points (approximately 0.8%) which was due to 24 games with the shootout points applied (but not the knockout), 90 games with the knockout rule (but not the shootout), and 30 games where both rules were applied.
+As a consequence, the total number of points slowly grows over time; between June 4, 2018 and March 31, 2022, there were 3,444 FIFA-recognized games, and the initial total value of points equal to 254,680 was increased by 2,099 points (approximately 0.8%).
+The 2022 analysis also attempted to assess the ranking's predictive value and found that, as with other Elo rating systems, it is possible to infer an implicit probabilistic model used by the algorithm.
+The 2018 ranking system offers improved predictive value over the previous FIFA rankings, but would be higher if it incorporated home field advantage and if the importance coefficient $I$, were removed.